wdturner/ProjectIdeas2019/Spring2021/ProjectIdeas8.md

 Andrew Khanschassoff: I am planning to work on an entertaining and educational Minecraft mod, aiming to teach players something useful while playing.

+Stephen Trempel: I am planing to do a project related to cyber security.
+Maybe Shad0w, Hack Tools, or Packetwhisper.